An inclusion-exclusion principle for tautological sheaves on Hilbert schemes of points: Introduction

-in the parentheses on the right handside of (\ref{eq-conj-1}) is a cobordism invariant for the triples $(X,K,L)$.
+in the parentheses on the right side of (\ref{eq-conj-1}) is a cobordism invariant for the triples $(X,K,L)$.
 So one expects naturally the logarithmic of the left handside of (\ref{eq-conj-1}) is also a cobordism invariant.
-This motivates the statement of theorem \ref{thm-intro-inc-exc-principle}.
-As an applications, we have: \begin{proposition} Let $\Bbbk$ be a field of characteristic zero.
-Assume that the conjecture \ref{conj-1} holds for products of projective spaces and equivariant line bundles $K$ and $L$, then it holds for all smooth proper algebraic spaces $X$ over $\Bbbk$ and line bundles $K,L$ on $X$. \end{proposition} In fact, it suffices to assume the \ref{conj-1} holds for a smaller class of equivariant line bundles, see section 6.
-In \cite{HuX20}, we have verified conjecture \ref{conj-1} for smooth proper toric varieties and equivariant line bundles, for $n\leq 6$. \begin{corollary} For 3-dimensional smooth proper algebraic spaces $X$ over $\Bbbk$ of characteristic zero and line bundles $K,L$ on $X$, conjecture \ref{conj-1} holds modulo $Q^7$. \end{corollary}
+This motivates the statement of Theorem \ref{thm-intro-inc-exc-principle}.
+As an application of Theorem \ref{thm-intro-universalSeries}, we have: \begin{corollary} Let $\Bbbk$ be a field of characteristic zero.
+Assume that Conjecture \ref{conj-1} holds for $d$-dimensional products of projective spaces and line bundles $K$ and $L$ of the form (\ref{eq-test-triples}), then it holds for all equidimensional smooth proper algebraic spaces $X$ of dimension $d$ over $\Bbbk$ and line bundles $K,L$ on $X$. \end{corollary} As we observed after Theorem \ref{thm-intro-universalSeries}, it suffices to assume that Conjecture \ref{conj-1} holds for a slightly smaller class $\mathcal{P}_{d,1,1}$.
+In \cite{Hu21}, we further reduced Conjecture \ref{conj-1} to a conjectural identity on the equivariant Hilbert functions of the torus fixed points of $\mathrm{Hilb}^n(\mathbb{A}^d)$ (see \cite[Conjecture 5.5 and Proposition 5.7]{Hu21}), and then in \cite[Proposition 5.8]{Hu21} we verified Conjecture \ref{conj-1} for equivariant line bundles on smooth proper toric 3-folds and $n\leq 6$.
+So we obtain: \begin{corollary} For 3-dimensional smooth proper algebraic spaces $X$ over $\Bbbk$ of characteristic zero and line bundles $K,L$ on $X$, Conjecture \ref{conj-1} holds modulo $Q^7$. \end{corollary} For vector bundles of ranks greater than one, not much is known for the precise universal polynomials (but \cite{Kru18}).
+See also Remark \ref{rmk-higher-ranks}.\\

-In the proof of proposition \ref{prop-intro-reduction-to-toric}, we need Moishezon's theorem for algebraic spaces.
-For the lack of a reference, we provide a proof in the appendix, following basically the argument of \cite[theorem 2.2.16]{MM07}.
-The result herein is wellknown to experts.
-However I think that the notion of C-projective morphisms might be useful, even for schemes.
+Theorem \ref{thm-intro-universalSeries} is essentially equivalent to Theorem \ref{thm-intro-inc-exc-principle} if in the statement of Theorem \ref{thm-intro-inc-exc-principle} only open subset $C$ of $\mathbb{P}^1$ are allowed to be the base curve.
+But up to the present the algebraic cobordism theory need the representatives to be projective schemes; in fact, although the set-up of \cite{LevP09} can be directly generalized to all smooth proper algebraic spaces, some key results of \cite{LevM07} are still not bypassed, for which the projectivity assumption seems not easy to drop.
+Therefore in the proof of Theorem \ref{thm-intro-universalSeries}, we use Moishezon's theorem for algebraic spaces to reduce the problem to projective schemes.
+For the lack of a reference, we provide a proof in Appendix \ref{sec:Moishezon-thm}, following basically the argument of \cite[Theorem 2.2.16]{MM07}.
+The result herein is well-known to experts.
+Nevertheless the notion of C-projective morphisms (Definition \ref{def-CProj}) might be useful in other circumstances, even for schemes. \\